FoxLisk/alttp-notes/rooms/Automation/DP/07 Annoying Bushes.md

-Buffer <^ through the transition and start dash < ASAP.
+Buffer <^ through the transition and dash <.

-Cut dash somewhere above the bushes and dash v.
+Rest N/A